overture-stack/lectern/docs/lectern-2.0-changes.md

 - The `unique` restriction has been moved to be a property of the field, not a restriction.
 - Conditional restrictions have been added.
 - Fields now accept an array of restrictions, allowing multiple regex and codeList restrictions applied to a specific field.
+- Regex restrictions can be a single string or array of strings, allowing multiple regular expressions to be applied to a field's value(s).

 ### Lectern JS Client Updates